Cheboygan MI Roofing Contractor

 1

-Inspect The Roof
+Inspect Roof And Attic Clues

-The team reviews roof age, leaks, shingles, flashing, ventilation, storm history, snow load exposure, and winter trouble spots.
+The team checks roof age, shingles, metal edges, flashing, vents, valleys, attic marks, storm history, and water-control details.

 2

-Explain The Options
+Explain The Failure Point

 3

-Materials, timing, staging, warranty options, financing, access, and property protection are reviewed before work begins.
+Materials, staging, warranty options, financing, driveway access, landscaping, and weather timing are reviewed before work begins.

 4